calee14/NodeWorkspace/devops/nginx.md

 - **Flask/Django** are web frameworks that describe how a web page/app works.
 	- it handles what/how data is processed by the application
 	- it will take the requests processed by gunicorn
+	- there might be multiple flask/django app processes running
+		- this helps isolate each request for **concurrency**
 - The **flow**:
 	- client makes https request
 	- nginx accepts request, load balances across all applications/servers running app. proxies the request to them